abalaji-blr/Computation/Complexity.md

 ## NP-Complete Problems

-They are a class of problems, where you take a problem **from NP-hard and find the solution in NP time**.
+They are a class of problems, where that is in **NP-hard and in NP**.

 **So, NP-Complete is at the intersection of NP-Hard and NP**.